Please read these FAQs before booking your degree recital in Brechemin Auditorium

 - “To request disability accommodations, contact the Disability Services Office at least ten days in advance at: (206) 543-6450 (V), (206) 543-6452 (TTY), (206) 685-7264 (FAX), or email@example.com."

-You are encouraged to create a poster about your recital to place around campus.
+You are encouraged to create a poster about your recital to place around campus and the Music Building.
 Do not use copies of your program as flyers, as some students turn them in to their teachers to fulfill concert-going requirements.You must pay for the poster copying yourself.
+You may post your flier on the bulletin boards on each floor of the Music Building.

 Will the School of Music publicize my recital?